geekyPiyush/BoxAuto/Readme.md

 * Scroll down till Tear down method of failed test scenario.
 Expand it and sceenshot of failed area would be attached

 ![image](https://user-images.githubusercontent.com/72020821/112713176-f0082a80-8ef9-11eb-85e0-753bdfcb93e0.png)

+## Framework Architecture

+BoxAuto is built upon as a Maven project hence all the Helpers and factory methods goes in `/src/main` and all the test features and resources goto `src/test`

+* `src/main/java` comprises of
+   a. all the Helpers methods for element operations on the screen
+   b.
+The Drivers package dealing with loading the browser,dimensions and related drivers
+   c.
+Factory package deals with core logic for critical operations in the system.
+   d.
+Hooks package for taking screenshot after scenario fails
+   e.
+Loaders for loading appropriate json files into memory
+   f.
+Loggers for formatted logging purpose
+   g. state for maintaing common state across steps.
+   h. resources comprising of
+      * common configurations such as desktop_browser properties and live.json
+      * test data files for uploading purpose in application
+      * testng xml files
+      * browser driver for chrome and firefox

+* `src/test/java` comprises of
+   a.
+Constants containing the page locators.
+   b.
+PageObjects for creating webelements out of locators.
+   c.
+Steps having functional step definitions for every area
+   d.
+TestRunner file or testng runner file
+   e. resources comprising of ** Feature files ** for every functionality